-Road traffic data for Regional Road No. 25 and Britannia Road were obtained from the Region of Halton in the form of annual average daily traffic (AADT) for the year 2031 and are included in Appendix A. The data was further projected to the year 2033 with the growth rate of 2.5% per year.
-A commercial percentage of 6% was applied to both roadways and was evenly split into 3% medium trucks and 3% heavy trucks.
+Road traffic data for Regional Road No. 25 and Britannia Road were obtained from the Region of Halton in the form of annual average daily traffic (AADT) for the year 2031 and are included in Appendix B. A commercial percentage of 6% was applied to both roadways and was evenly split into 3% medium trucks and 3% heavy trucks.
 A day/night split of 90%/10% in conjunction with a speed limit of 70 km/h was applied to the roadways.

-Projected road traffic data to the year 2028 for Etheridge Avenue was obtained from the BA Group in an email dated January 27, 2023 (included in Appendix A).
+Projected road traffic data to the year 2028 for Etheridge Avenue was obtained from the BA Group in an email dated January 27, 2023 (included in Appendix B).
 The data was provided in the form of AADT volumes.
-The data was further projected to the year 2033 using a 2.5% per year growth rate.
+The data was further projected to the year 2034 using a 2.5%/year growth rate.
 A heavy vehicle percentage of 1.0% was provided in the data.
 A commercial vehicle percentage of 1.6% was calculated, split into 0.6% medium trucks and 1.0% heavy trucks.
 A day/night split of 90%/10% was used in the analysis.
 A speed limit of 50 km/h was assumed for Etheridge Avenue.